MarkReedZ/mrcache/README.md

-# mrcache
+# Mrcache

-Mrcache is a key value store ala memcached with support for compression and disk.
+Mrcache is a key value store with support for compression and disk.
 Mrcache focuses on speed and limiting overhead to <20B per item which results in several limitations: the max size for a key is 32kb and value is 2mb.
 It also requires linux kernel 5.4+ as it uses io_uring which is 2-4x faster than epoll.

 # Benchmarks